 What economic growth makes possible is that everyone can become better off, even when the number of people that need to be served by the economy increases.2 An almost 3-fold increase of the population multiplied by a 4.4-fold increase in average prosperity means that the global economy has grown 13-fold since 1950.3

 Incomes did not grow everywhere in the world.
-I have ordered the countries by their income level in 2016, with the poorest countries today on the top of the chart.
-These countries didn’t stand out particularly in 1950; their incomes were as low as the incomes of many other countries in the world.
-But many economies achieved strong growth, whilst those that live in countries listed at the top stagnated around their level in 1950.
+If you look at the poorest countries in the world today you’ll see that these countries did not stand out back in 1950; their incomes were as low as the incomes of many other countries in the world.
+But today they do – while many economies achieved strong growth some stagnated around their level from 1950.
+These are the countries that remained at the bottom of the chart.
 The difference between stagnation or even decline in some places and rapid growth in other places lead to a dramatic increase in inequality in the world.
 Norwegians are now on average more than 100-fold richer than people in Liberia, Burundi, and the Central African Republic.

 Taiwan is one of the most impressive examples.
 The Taiwanese had an income of $1,400 in 1950.
 All countries directly below Taiwan – Malta, Bolivia, Sierra Leone, and the Democratic Republic of Congo for example – were similarly poor in 1950.
 By 2016 GDP per capita in Taiwan had increased to $42,300.
 The Taiwanese are now among the richest people in the world, 30-times richer than they were in 1950.
 It is hard to imagine what this meant for living conditions in the country.
 To take just one example.
 Every sixth child born in Taiwan in 1950 died before it was five years old (13%).
 Today the child mortality rate has declined to half a percent (1-in-200 children).

-Another way to look at it is to start with the richest people in the past – shown furthest to the right in the chart below.
-In 1950 the country with the highest average income was the USA with a GDP per capita of $15,241 (and they had just became prosperous in the few decades before; before some economies achieved sustained economic growth, income differences between different regions were very small and the vast majority of people were extremely poor.).
+Another way to look at it is to start with the richest people in the past – shown furthest to the right in the chart.
+In 1950 the country with the highest average income was the USA with a GDP per capita of $15,241 (and they had just became prosperous in the few decades before; before some economies achieved sustained economic growth, income differences between different regions were very small and the vast majority of people were extremely poor).

 If you look at incomes today then you find that the income in the richest country in 1950 is very close to the average income of the average person in the world today ($14,570).
 Today the average person on the planet is as rich as the the average person in the richest country in 1950.
 And all those countries that have an income higher than the global average today are more prosperous than the US in 1950: Iran, Mexico, Bulgaria, … Have a look at that list.